OfficeDev/open-xml-docs/docs/word/how-to-insert-a-comment-into-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 474f0a6c-62c8-4f04-b3f9-cd613a6e48d0
-title: 'How to: Insert a comment into a word processing document (Open XML SDK)' ms.suite: office
+title: 'How to: Insert a comment into a word processing document' ms.suite: office

 ms.author: o365devx